payu-india/CMS-Chatbot/docs/Collect Payments/explore-ios-sdks/ios-native-otp-assist-sdk/index.md

 In order to receive all the crashes related to our SDKs, add the below-mentioned line to your AppDelegate's `didFinishLaunchingWithOptions`.

 **CrashReporter**
-In order to receive all the crashes related to our SDKs, add the below-mentioned line to your AppDelegate’s `didFinishLaunchingWithOptions`.
+In order to receive all the crashes related to our SDKs, add the below-mentioned line to your AppDelegate's `didFinishLaunchingWithOptions`.

 ```Text Objective-C
 [PayUOtpAssist start];